 A cytopathologist is a physician who specializes in the laboratory analysis of cells from bodily fluids and tissue samples.
 A cytopathologist uses microscopes and laboratory tests to diagnose a variety of disease and conditions, including conditions related to the female reproductive system, the endocrine system, liver, kidneys, nervous system, and gastrointestinal tract.
 Cytopathologists consult with other doctors to guide patient care.

 Cytopathologists work in a laboratory.
 Doctors send their patients’ cell samples to a cytopathologist for evaluation.
 A cytopathologist may not directly interact with the patients.
 Instead, cytopathologists communicate directly with the patient's doctor—such as a primary care doctor, obstetrician-gynecologist, oncologist, neurologist, nephrologist, hepatologist, or endocrinologist—to diagnose disorders or diseases and help monitor treatment.
 Cytopathologists may consult with other pathologists when analyzing specimens.

 A cytopathologist may also be known simply as a pathologist

-There are 317 specialists practicing Cytopathology in New York with an overall average rating of 4.2 stars.
-There are 19 hospitals in New York with affiliated Cytopathology specialists, including Montefiore Medical Center, Rochester General Hospital and NYU Langone Health Tisch Hospital.
+There are 315 specialists practicing Cytopathology in New York with an overall average rating of 4.1 stars.
+There are 21 hospitals in New York with affiliated Cytopathology specialists, including Rochester General Hospital, Montefiore Medical Center and Garnet Health Medical Center.